 WiseFax Alternative: PayPerFax – Pay-As-You-Go Online Fax (No Subscription)

-WiseFax is a pay-per-fax service built around a token system and a long list of cloud integrations.
+WiseFax is a pay-per-fax service built around a token system and a list of cloud and productivity integrations.
 You sign in (or use a social login), buy a small token package, and send a fax that gets debited against your balance.
-It supports a wide range of file formats, has browser extensions for Chrome and Edge, and ties into Google Drive, Dropbox, OneDrive, and Box.
+It supports a wide range of file formats, has browser extensions for Chrome and Edge, and ties into Google Drive, Dropbox, Box, Google Docs, Microsoft Office 365, and Gmail.

 For users who already live inside one of those cloud ecosystems and send faxes often enough to think in token packs, that mix can work well.
 For everyone else, the prepay and account-login model can feel heavier than the fax actually warrants.
 PayPerFax is the most common no-login, no-prepay WiseFax alternative.
 This article walks through both so you can pick the right one for the fax in front of you.